gf777/mitoVGP/pipeline_v2.0/README.md

-Content description:<br/>
+<b>Content description:</b><br/>

-mitoVGP.sh - the wrapper to run the full pipeline<br/>
+- mitoVGP.sh - the wrapper to run the full pipeline<br/>
-scripts/ - the intermediate scripts required by mitoVGP.sh<br/>
+- scripts/ - the intermediate scripts required by mitoVGP.sh<br/>

--
+- mitoVGP_conda_env.yml - conda environment containing all required software<br/>

 The pipeline workflow is as follows: